Software-Improvement-Group/sigridci/docs/sigridci-integration/mendix-teamserver.md

 }
 ```

-Note that the system name is a concatenation of the app name, the word `branch` and the branch name, with unsupported characters replaced or removed.
+Note that the Sigrid system name is a concatenation of the Mendix app name, the word `branch` and the branch name, with unsupported characters replaced or removed.
 In case of omitting the `teamServerBranch` or leaving it empty, the system name would be `mendixsystemname`.

 ---

-## Trigger a QSM run for an already onboarded system
+## On-demand QSM scan for a system
-This is useful when a customer would like to do an 'on-demand' trigger for certain day.
-The trigger can be a step in an automated pipeline or just a developer that is interested in updated results for the mainline.
-There will be no email, the scan will overwrite the previous scan results in Sigrid.
+This is useful when a customer would like to do an on-demand trigger in addition to the daily scan.
+The trigger could be a step in a CICD pipeline or a trigger from a developer who is interested in a scan for the updates in mainline or branch.
+There will be no email, the scan will simply overwrite the previous results in Sigrid.

-### Technical details about the required post message for triggering a run
+### API details

+In order to trigger an on-demand scan for an app use the below post command where {customer} is your customer name and {system} your system name.
+Check the url of Sigrid-says.com/customer/system if you are not sure.

 POST `https://sigrid-says.com/rest/inboundresults/qsm/{customer}/{system}`

-#### Info
+#### Token
 Note that this endpoint requires a [SIGRID CI Authentication token](../organization-integration/authentication-tokens.md) that is valid for {customer}.
 ##### Headers
     - 'Authorization: Bearer YOUR_TOKEN'